interscript/rababa/docs/RESULTS.md

 test (16.44) — register coverage, not a general modern-text gap. dicta_eval.json beside the checkpoint carries the raw result.

+Vendor cross-reference (verified 2026-09-02): D-Nikud (arXiv 2402.00075) publishes NO numbers on these three corpora — the paper's tables are its internal 5% splits (Table 2, CHA/WOR) and the Nakdimon test pipeline (Table 3); the repo README carries no numbers either.
+TODO 07's "D-Nikud's published numbers on the same sets" premise was wrong (corrected there).
+The nearest vendor surface is the paper's Nakdimon test-set table — DEC/CHA/WOR/VOC:
+D-Nikud 98.39/97.15/90.76/93.44, Nakdan (Dicta) 97.95/96.77/94.11/
+94.92, Nakdimon 97.91/96.37/89.75/91.64, Morfix 96.84/94.92/90.38/
+92.39, Snopi 91.29/85.84/76.45/78.91 — ledgered below as
+vendor-published.
+These are token-level macro accuracies under their decode on their split; not mappable to DER without re-running their systems, so no cross-metric comparison is drawn.

+Protocol note (angle brackets): the corpora README's intended protocol removes the matres-lectionis angle brackets from the input and checks their removal in the output.
+Our harness keeps brackets in both input and GT (`seq2seq_der` parses them as units; the model sees them and can copy them through), so the matres-removal subtask is not tested and bracket units sit in the denominator.
+Numbers stand as recorded, our-row-only; a README-conformant re-run (bracket letters stripped) is the follow-up if this surface becomes load-bearing.

 ## Comparison protocol ledger (2026-09-01)

 Every external comparison we cite, rowed by what was actually run.